Are you focused on improving diversity within your organization this year?

 One of the best ways to consistently improve diversity within your organization is to make sure your current employees are happy.
 Their day-to-day experiences, how satisfied they are in their work, and whether they feel empowered in their role will directly impact not only retention and productivity but also your ability to attract new talent.
 47 percent of people seeking a new job cite company culture as the main reason for doing so.
 By focusing on creating an inclusive culture rather than achieving diversity benchmarks, you are able to set your organization up for a steady flow of more diverse, interested candidates.

-Lisa Magill passionately tackles real-world problems with innovative and impactful solutions.
+Author Bio: Lisa Magill is the contributor to the above 4 Ways to Attract More Diverse Talent.
+She passionately tackles real-world problems with innovative and impactful solutions.
 Currently, she leverages her passions and expertise to help take the guesswork out of diversity and inclusion as Co-Founder & CEO of Aleria.